-Research about the people who make up your niche market.
+Research the people who make up your niche market.
 What they need, what they care about, what their frustrations and what their desires are.

 Define how you want your brand to be perceived.

 Your brand will be perceived in some way, so the best thing to do is to try to decide how you want it to be perceived.
-Set out what experience you want your customers to live.
+Set out what experience you want your customers to have.

 Remember your promise.

 Formulate a brand promise that you can deliver and that distinguishes you from your competitors.
 Once you’ve done this, keep this promise in mind and organize your venture based on it.

 Communicate your promise.

 Your brand identity will be created based on communicating the brand promise you previously established.
 And this communication will have to resonate with your target audience.